Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Breathability

 As mentioned above, breathability and waterproofness are tied together, for better or worse.
 The more waterproof a boot is, the less breathable it will be, and vice versa.
-If you’re hiking in hot, humid environments where you don’t expect to encounter water, a lightweight, ultra-breathable boot is ideal (the regular version of the Altra Lone Peak All-Weather Mid 2, for instance).
+If you’re hiking in hot, humid environments where you don’t expect to encounter water, a lightweight, ultra-breathable boot is ideal (the HOKA Speedgoat 6 Mid, for instance).

-When your feet don’t air out, you increase the risk of blisters, callouses, and more serious injuries like trench foot (way more common in older, less advanced boots).
-Breathability not only means that air can move through and out of the shoe, but it also lets water vapor escape.
+When your feet don’t air out, you increase the risk of blisters and more serious injuries like trench foot (which is way more common in older, less advanced boots).
+Breathability means air can move in and out of the shoe, and that water vapor can escape.
 Dry feet stay warmer in colder temperatures as well.

 All modern manufacturers take this into account when designing the best hiking boots, so some element of breathability will be built in.
 Still, it’s an important consideration for your unique feet (sweaty vs. dry), as swampy/cold feet can truly make or break an outing.